Flozi95/Calendar-Creator/README.md

-Calendar-Creator
+CalendarCreator
 ================

-A .Net Calendar-Creator for easy creating multiple events and exporting them into an iCalendar file.
+A .Net CalendarCreator for easy creating multiple events and exporting them into an iCalendar file.

 License
 =============

 This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
 See gpl-3.0.txt for further information.

-    Calendar-Creator
+    CalendarCreator
-    Copyright (C) 2013	Calendar-Creator-Team
+    Copyright (C) 2013	CalendarCreator-Team

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by